pingcap/docs/tiup/tiup-component-dm-patch.md

 # tiup dm patch

-If you need to dynamically replace the binaries of a service while the cluster is running (namely, keep the cluster available during the replacement process), you can use the `tiup dm patch` command.
-After the command is executed, TiUP does the following things:
+If you need to dynamically replace the binaries of a service while the cluster is running (that is, to keep the cluster available during the replacement), you can use the `tiup dm patch` command.
+The command does the following:

 - Uploads the binary package for replacement to the target machine.
-- Takes the related nodes offline via the API.
+- Takes the related nodes offline using the API.
 - Stops the target service.
-- Unpacks the binary package and replace the service.
+- Unpacks the binary package and replaces the service.
 - Starts the target service.

 ## Syntax